tyaq/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 0.984
+* training set accuracy of 0.979
-* validation set accuracy of 0.941
+* validation set accuracy of 0.945
-* test set accuracy of 0.918
+* test set accuracy of 0.910

 These are found in input cell 10 in the IPython notebook.

 I opted to use the LeNet architectures from the MNIST lab to bootstrap this project.
 I first ran it on the traffic signs without tuning the hyperparameters.
 This resulted in a validation accuracy around ~89% with test accuracy of 96%.
 This showed me that LeNet was overfitting the data.
 So I introduced dropout, initially this was done at every activation, but I found ~91% validation accuracy by only dropping out data in the fully connected layers.
 I then read [Yann Lechun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) on this problem and noticed he reached better accuracy by converting to grayscale.
 Though his neural net architecture was different this transformation of the data should help my neural net focus better on shapes.
 This provided a nice incremental improvement to ~94% validation accuracy, with ~98% testing acccuracy.
 The gap was only 4% in the overftting problem.
 Since I was already working on the image processing aspect I decided now would be great opportunity to even out my classes frequency graph.
-Having some prominent classes was skewing the model towards predicting them more often.So I generated new data, by randomly augmenting images in the lower frequency classes.
+Having some prominent classes was skewing the model towards predicting them more often.
+So I generated new data, by randomly augmenting images in the lower frequency classes.
 The augmentations included rotating, scaling, and skewing the images.
 This however led to underfitting and I'm still uncertain as to why.
 I then shifted my focus to tuning the hyperparameters, this was done by increasing and decreasing the parameters until they provided better validation accuracy.
 Most of them remained unchanged, but I saw significant gains, by setting the sigma used in tf.truncated_normals to 0.01.
 At this point I realized that I should change my architecture to get better results.
 However faced with having to change the architecture and rerunning these experiments, I decided to put an end to this tweaking.

 I decided my model was good enough.
-The model definitely overfits, but a with a test accuracy of 92% it is accurate enough to identify my supplied signs.
+The model definitely overfits, but a with a test accuracy of 91% it is accurate enough to identify my supplied signs.

 ### Test a Model on New Images